hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250513963v1-through-a-compressed-lens-investigating-the-impact-of-quantization-o.md

 ---
 layout: default
-title: Through a Compressed Lens: Investigating the Impact of Quantization on LLM Explainability and Interpretability
+title: "Through a Compressed Lens: Investigating the Impact of Quantization on LLM Explainability and Interpretability"
 ---

 # Through a Compressed Lens: Investigating the Impact of Quantization on LLM Explainability and Interpretability